-It is quite understandable from the above information that the full cut diamonds have more brilliance and are prettier than single cut diamonds.
+It is quite understandable from the above information that the full-cut diamonds have more brilliance and are prettier than single cut diamonds.
 When a full cut is practiced to a small rough stone the brilliance produced is extraordinary and cannot be compared to single cut diamonds.
-So if you are looking for an ornament where the whole focus is on the diamond, like wedding rings or single stone pendants, full cut diamonds are the best choice for you.
+So if you are looking for an ornament where the whole focus is on the diamond, like wedding rings or single stone pendants, full-cut diamonds are the best choice for you.

 If you are looking for something which includes a combination of different diamonds such as necklaces, bracelets, earrings or watches, single diamonds are used as accent stones.
-Accent stones are the ones which are used as the side stones around the main center stone.
+Accent stones are the ones that are used as the side stones around the main center stone.
 Besides this, single cut diamonds have a clear sparkle due to less number of facets and are also preferable to some people.

 Pricing of the diamonds is usually done taking few factors into consideration like the amount of work that has been done on it, type of work that has been done on it and the quality of the diamond used.
 The quality of the diamond further depends on the color grade, size, and clarity of the rough stone.